couchbase-examples/couchbase-tutorials/tutorial/markdown/python/bedrock-serverless-pdf-chat/bedrock-serverless-pdf-chat.md

 ![Backend Serverless Architecture](backend_serverless_arch.png)

-The whole architecture revolves around the point that embedding a PDF is not a constant task but only sometimes a person would require a new PDF to be inserted.
-Moreover, chatting is also fairly limited.
-This architecture ensures that everything keeps on running with minimal costs.
+At its core, this system is designed to optimize resource usage by recognizing that PDF embedding is an intermittent task, not a constant one.
+By intelligently managing these occasional demands alongside on-demand chat interactions, we've created a solution that maintains high performance while minimizing operational costs.
 Let's understand the flow.

 ### Ingesting PDF Flow